Papakura

 Farmland-to-Urban Transition Soils

-The active subdivision areas at Hingaia, Opaheke, and Drury are converting agricultural land.
-Former farm soils often have compacted subsoils, disrupted drainage patterns, and modified soil profiles that require thorough site preparation before residential infrastructure can be constructed.
+The active subdivision areas at Hingaia, Opaheke, and Drury are agricultural land being converted.
+Former farm soils often have compacted subsoils from years of heavy machinery, disrupted drainage patterns, and modified soil profiles.
+Thorough site preparation is non-negotiable before any residential infrastructure goes in.

 Seasonal Clay Behaviour